BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering: Related Work

-\textbf{Level-of-detail.} In computer graphics, level-of-detail (LOD) \cite{clark1976hierarchical, luebke2003level} refers to the complexity of a 3D model representation, in terms of metrics such as geometric detail and texture resolution.
-The hierarchical representation learnt by CityNeRF can be seen as an analogue to this concept, where features learnt at different blocks represent geometries and textures of different complexity.
-Recently, \cite{takikawa2021neural} proposed to represent implicit surfaces using an octree-based feature volume which adaptively fits shapes with multiple discrete LODs. \cite{martel2021acorn} useda multi-scale block-coordinate decomposition approach that is optimized during training.
-All these approaches work under the assumption of a bounded scene, where the covered 3D volume/2D image can be divided into multi-granularity grids/blocks, similar to a quadtree or octree, whose vertices store scene features at different scales.
-Unlike these feature-based multi-scale representations, we take an alternative approach to represent multi-scale information with a dynamic model grown in blocks, which allows to represent scenes of arbitrary size, instead of relying on pre-learnt features on vertices within a bounded scene.
+In image processing, many techniques relies on image pyramid~\cite{Simoncelli1995TheSP} to represent images at multiple resolutions.
+A related concept to multi-scale representation in computer graphics is \emph{level-of-detail} (LOD)~\cite{clark1976hierarchical,luebke2003level}, which refers to the complexity of a 3D model representation, in terms of metrics such as geometric detail and texture resolution.
+The hierarchical representation learnt by \modelname can be seen as an analogue to this concept, where features learnt at different blocks represent geometries and textures of different complexity. \cite{takikawa2021neural} proposed to represent implicit surfaces using an octree-based feature volume which adaptively fits shapes with multiple discrete LODs. \cite{martel2021acorn} used a multi-scale block-coordinate decomposition approach that is optimized during training.
+Recently, \cite{muller2022instant} propose a multiresolution structure with hash tables storing trainable feature vectors that achieves a combined speedup of several orders of magnitude.
+These approaches work under the assumption of bounded scenes, where the covered 3D volume can be divided into multi-granularity grids or cells, whose vertices store scene features at different scales.
+Unlike these feature-based multi-scale representations, we take an alternative approach to represent multi-scale information with a dynamic model grown in blocks, which allows representing scenes of arbitrary size, instead of relying on pre-learnt features on vertices within a bounded scene.